kakoni/palveluvayla/README.md

 - Central server, provided by central agency.
 Provides directory service, used to distribute addresses(=name resolution) and certiﬁcate validity information.
 Directory service is based on the Secure DNS.
 Receives periodically query log hashes, thus creating a verifiable audit trail of queries.
 Log hashes are timestamped. monitoring service that monitors all the servers in the system.
+- Monitoring service, monitors all the servers in the system
+- Web-based portal(=palvelunäkymä), for accessing the X-road services in a simple and centralized way.
 - Security Server, Turvapalvelin.
 Security server acts as a gateway between the organisation connected to the X-Road and the X-Road infrastructure.Local applications see the security server as a provider of all web services offered